 2. The Environmental Compliance Certificate (Certificat de Conformité Environnementale)

-For any project with a potential environmental impact, this is the most critical permit.
-A solar module factory’s industrial nature places it firmly in this category.
+For any project with potential environmental impacts, this is the most critical permit.
+A solar module factory, by its industrial nature, falls squarely into this category.

 Action Required: Obtain an Environmental Compliance Certificate.